lyons7/cdc_dc/README.md

 # cdc_dc
-Work for collaborative project for the CDC
+Work on a collaborative project on flu vaccination coverage for the CDC.